 Wheher from the patient or even from family & friends, there seems to be a lot of confusion about the word ‘steroids’ and ‘corticosteroids’.

-I was diagnosed with PAN and have autoimmune related problems since 2001.
+Are the steroids that autoimmune patients are prescribed, the same as those drugs known to be abused in competitive sport?I was diagnosed with PAN and have autoimmune related problems since 2001.
 I have taken been taking prednisone for years.
 Prednisone is a class of drugs known as corticosteroids.

-Corticosteroids are the name of the drugs that are used to treat asthma, arthritis and found as the central medicine for many autoimmune conditions.
+What is Prednisone aka Corticosteroids?Corticosteroids are the name of the drugs that are used to treat asthma, arthritis and found as the central medicine for many autoimmune conditions.
 They are often just called ‘steroids’.
 Defined by medical practitioners is the chemical name for substances that have chemical structure characteristics of consisting multiple chemical rings of connected atoms.

-Which act on the immune system by blocking the production of substances that trigger allergic and inflammatory actions, such as prostaglandins.
+These are drugs that are closely related to cortisol, a hormone which naturally is produced in the adrenal cortex (the outer layer of the adrenal gland).Which act on the immune system by blocking the production of substances that trigger allergic and inflammatory actions, such as prostaglandins.
 The most common examples would be Vitamin D, Cholesterol, Estrogen and Cortisone (Prednisone, Solone, Prednisolone, Deltasone, Hydrocortisone etc).

 Corticosteroids vs Anabolic Steroids